bhk/scam/reference.md

     `(let ((,var ,value)) ,@body)

 Unlike Lisps, SCAM does not use syntax quoting to represent non-syntax-specific data structures.
-SCAM's vector or dictionary constructors address those purposes.
+SCAM's vectors and dictionaries address those needs.
 Quoting expressions evaluate to the parse tree (AST) representation of the quoted expression.
 SCAM ASTs are represented as [records](#records), and contain additional syntax information, such as the original position in the source code, and typing information.
 See `parse.scm` for complete details.

 ## Data Types